 Bluecart – Animated Explainer Video

-- Infographic: These explainer videos use charts, graphs, and clever iconography to emulate the style of an infographic while explaining the key features of your business
+- Infographic: These use charts, graphs, and clever iconography to emulate the style of an infographic, while explaining the key features of your business.

-- Chalkboard: An overused but popular style of animated explainer video, the chalkboard style features writing on a chalkboard or whiteboard, and is popular due to its relative ease to make.
+- Chalkboard: An overused but popular style of animated explainer video, this style features writing on a chalkboard or whiteboard and is popular because of how easy they are to make.

-- Product Simulation: This style features actual screencast footage of your product in action, and is most useful for providing a high level overview of a software or digital platform.
+- Product Simulation: This style features actual screencast footage of your product in action and is most useful as a high-level overview of a software or digital platform.

-- Live Action Explainer Video: This type of explainer video uses real life people and objects to explain your company’s product or service.
+- Live Action Explainer Video: This type of explainer video uses people and objects to explain your company’s product or service.
 Harder to pull off, but excellent when done well, the live action explainer video requires a lot of creativity to keep things interesting.
-These explainer videos usually feature a spokesman who takes the viewer through a visual journey as he explains the company’s product and service.
-The spokesman if often the founder or CEO of the company highlighting their mission and purpose.
+These explainer videos usually feature a spokesperson who takes the viewer through a visual journey as he or she explains the company’s product and service.
+They’re often the founder or CEO of the company and focus on highlighting their mission and purpose.

-- Crowdfunding Explainer Video: The third and final popular format of explainer video is the crowdfunding explainer video.
-These explainer videos can be both live action or animated, and often include a combination of the two (as most crowdfunding videos are trying to explain a product that doesn’t exist yet).
-Virtually every crowdfunding video is an explainer video by nature, but often run longer as they have to include more information about how they plan to spend the funds raise and introduce their team.
-When done right, a creative crowdfunding explainer video can make or break a campaign, and result in hundreds or even thousands of more dollars raised.
+- Crowdfunding Explainer Video: Another popular video style is the crowdfunding explainer video.
+These explainer videos can be both live action or animated, and often include a combination of the two.
+Virtually every crowdfunding video is an explainer video by nature, but often run longer as they have to include more information about how they plan to spend the funds raised.
+When done right, a creative crowdfunding explainer video can make or break a campaign and result in hundreds or even thousands of more dollars raised.